Explicit refinements of B\"ocherer's conjecture for Siegel modular forms of squarefree level: Introduction

 where $\zeta_\Q(s) = \pi^{-s/2}\Gamma(s/2)\zeta(s)$ denotes the completed Riemann zeta function and $S_\pi$ denotes a certain integral power of 2, related to the Arthur parameter of $\pi$.
 In particular,

 \end{conjecture} Liu gave a proof of the above conjecture in the special case of Yoshida lifts.
 The proof in the case of the non-endoscopic analogue of Yoshida lifts has been very recently given by Corbett~\cite{corbett}.
 Recently, in a remarkable work \cite{FM}, Furusawa and Morimoto have proved Conjecture \ref{c:liu} for $\Lambda=1$ under some mild hypotheses.
-In particular, their work combined with the calculations of this paper implies that Conjecture \ref{bochconj} is now a theorem for $k>2$, with the precise value of $c_f$ given by \eqref{e:bochconst}.